utdata/rwd-mastery-assignments/skittles/README.md

 This isn't required, but I find this data fascinating.
 (OK, we've established that I'm a data dork.)
 Some other things you might explore in Workbench and/or Datawrapper if you want:

 - What was the most or least of any color of candy in a bag?
 Who got them?
-- Who got got the least and most total number of candies?
+- Who got the least and most total number of candies?

 ## Turn in your work

 - Share your Workbench workbook and submit the link to the assignment.
-- Publish your Datawrapper chart and submit the link to the assignment.
+- Publish your Datawrapper chart and submit the PUBLISHED link to the assignment.